If you’ve browsed any online forum for watches lately, you’ve likely come across a modded watch or two.

 Jeweler screwdrivers are also needed to remove the links on some metal watch bracelets that are held together with screws.

-Past this, however, the quality of the screwdriver absolutely does matter.
+Past this, however, the quality of the screwdriver does matter.
 For example: If you want to get involved with the movement of a watch, and watch movement servicing, a quality set of screwdrivers is just as important as the tweezers.
-You’ll need the screwdrivers to remove and install many different tiny components of the watch movement, and sometimes the screws can be just as small and fragile as the watch movement parts itself.
+You’ll need the screwdrivers to remove and install many different tiny components of the watch movement, and sometimes the screws can be just as small and fragile as the watch movement parts themselves.

-While a cheap set will get the job done, you’ll often find it will sometimes shave off some of the metal of the screw over time, and alter it’s shape.
+While a cheap set will get the job done, you’ll often find it will sometimes shave off some of the metal of the screw over time, and alter its shape.

 In this instance, a quality set of jeweler’s screwdrivers such as a set from Bergeon will make your life a whole lot easier, ensuring fewer screws and parts are damaged.